avihaymenahem/Dizzy-JS/README.md

 ## Welcome to Dizzy ##

 **Dizzy** is a desktop javascript media player build on top of **Node-Webkit**.
+**Built exclusively for Comfort** Dizzy built on top of web language to make extension and themes building process in simple steps.

 ### IMPORTANT ###
 You can't run the program without using the node webkit framework!